 - Make it easier to fit in clothes like button-up shirts or dresses

 You can learn more about the ways this surgery can ease upper-body pain here,

 The reduction mammoplasty procedure is often described as a two for one procedure.

-This is because the procedure for reduction is nearly identical to that for a breast lift.
+This is because the procedure for reduction is nearly identical to that for a breast uplift.
 The only difference is that breast tissue is also removed during a breast reduction to reduce the size of the breasts.
 Lifting the breast corrects breast sagging, also called ptosis, as visualised in the diagram below.